Haseeb1399/Notes/Research-Notes/Research/Meeting Notes.md

 ![[Pasted image 20240910063645.png]]

 * How does BenchBase select values:
+	* Loading existing data and then picking values.
+Not randomly generate data.
 	* Once data is loaded into into the DB, the benchmarking script reads the u_id and i_id columns from their respective tables.
 	* For the duration of the benchmark, it randomly picks values from these two arrays for the queries.